laurapacis/100-days-of-code/log.md

 **Thoughts:**: After browsing through some disappointing courses/tutorials I finally decided to give [three.js journey](https://threejs-journey.xyz/) by [Bruno Simon](https://bruno-simon.com/) a try and so far, so great!
 Even though I am not so sure this is the best time for me to learn Three.js, I feel so thrilled about it!

 **Link to work**: Nothing to link

+### Day 9: March 15, 2021

+**Today's Progress**: Mongoose Virtuals and Serving static files in Express.

+**Thoughts:**: I have the feeling that today wasn't productive at all.
+Maybe because all what I wanted to do was learning more Three.js and I didn't have time (and energy) for it.
+On the other hand, the highlight of the day was the code review from R., because he really took the time to make it meaningful.
+Sometimes, seeing other people do things right makes me inspired.

+**Link to work**: Nothing to link